Description and Brand Names

 This medicine is usually given for up to 14 days or until your baby is ready to be weaned from nitric oxide treatment.

 It is very important that your baby's doctor check your baby closely while receiving this medicine.
 This will allow the doctor to see if the medicine is working properly and to decide if your baby should continue to receive it.
+Blood tests may be needed to check for unwanted effects.

 Your baby's doctor also needs to monitor your baby's breathing, oxygen levels, and other vital signs while receiving this medicine.